samsammurphy/6S_emulator/README.md

 #### Alternative 1: add conda-forge channel

-You could permanently add the conda-forge channel if you prefer to avoid (de)activate environments.
+You could permanently add the conda-forge channel if you prefer to avoid (de)activating environments.

 `$ conda config --add channels conda-forge`